greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/functions-operators.html.md

 When you invoke a function in Greenplum Database, function attributes control the execution of the function.
 The volatility attributes \(`IMMUTABLE`, `STABLE`, `VOLATILE`\) and the `EXECUTE ON` attributes control two different aspects of function execution.
 In general, volatility indicates when the function is run, and `EXECUTE ON` indicates where it is run.
 The volatility attributes are PostgreSQL based attributes, the `EXECUTE ON` attributes are Greenplum Database attributes.

 For example, a function defined with the `IMMUTABLE` attribute can be run at query planning time, while a function with the `VOLATILE` attribute must be run for every row in the query.
-A function with the `EXECUTE ON MASTER` attribute runs only on the master instance, and a function with the `EXECUTE ON ALL SEGMENTS` attribute runs on all primary segment instances \(not the master\).
+A function with the `EXECUTE ON MASTER` attribute runs only on the coordinator instance, and a function with the `EXECUTE ON ALL SEGMENTS` attribute runs on all primary segment instances \(not the coordinator\).

 These tables summarize what Greenplum Database assumes about function execution based on the attribute.